icecream126/2023_2_dm_final/README.md

 ### Trials and future work
 In attempts to mitigate this issue in GNN(GAT), we experimented with strategies like random edge addition, virtual node introduction, and graph data augmentation [FLAG](https://github.com/devnkong/FLAG/tree/main) but these approaches unfortunately reduced model performance.

 Moving forward, our focus will be on developing GNNs tailored for highly disconnected graphs.
 This advancement aims to better capture the inter-node relationships, mirroring human networks, which are crucial in career selection processes.
+Also we would like to utilize more data features such as paper title and keywords.